 Inequality Aversion, Populism, and the Backlash Against Globalization

-Motivated by the recent rise of populism in western democracies, we develop a model in which a populist backlash emerges endogenously in a growing economy.
-In the model, voters dislike inequality, especially the high consumption of "elites."
-Economic growth exacerbates inequality due to heterogeneity in risk aversion.
+Motivated by the recent rise of populism in western democracies, we develop a tractable equilibrium model in which a populist backlash emerges endogenously in a strong economy.
+In the model, voters dislike inequality, especially the high consumption of ``elites."
+Economic growth exacerbates inequality due to heterogeneity in preferences, which generates heterogeneity in returns on capital.
 In response to rising inequality, rich-country voters optimally elect a populist promising to end globalization.
+Equality is a luxury good.
 Countries with more inequality, higher financial development, and trade deficits are more vulnerable to populism, both in the model and in the data.
-Evidence on who voted for Brexit and Trump in 2016 also supports the model.

 Keywords: inequality, populism, globalization, Brexit, Trump